 Companies must reduce their well activity risks to as low as reasonably practicable in line with their well operations management plan (WOMP) accepted by NOPSEMA.

 Decommissioning is a normal and planned petroleum activity.
+It refers to:

-Read about decommissioning the Northern Endeavour.
+Read more about offshore decommissioning requirements:

 The community can have their say on offshore oil and gas activities.
 Government and companies consult at various stages.